 b.
 If age criterion is not met or there are missing or invalid field codes (e.g., date of birth), then STOP processing.
-This enrollee does not get counted in the denominator.
+This enrollee does not get counted.

 3. Check if subject is continuously enrolled for at least 180 days during the reporting year: